AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

 1) **Advanced** tab
 ___________________

-This tab is only available with WNet training.
-For more information please see the :ref:`WNet parameters list <When using the WNet training module>` section.
+This tab is only available with WNet3D training.
+For more information please see the :ref:`WNet3D parameters list <When using the WNet3D training module>` section.

 Running the training
 ____________________